chengshy/ArDrone_Bebop_project/README.md

 Purpose of BebopDroneDecodeStream
 ==================
+This sample is modified based on the Bebop SDK sample code.
+More feature added.
+The bebop can fly along a certain trjectory autonomously with flight data logged.
+Some improvement in control pose estimation has been made.
 This sample shows how to receive video stream from a Bebop Drone, decode it, display the decoded stream with mplayer and get inputs from users to control the Bebop drone.

 To compile SDK Example BebopDroneDecodeStream